Tombola (bingo company): Products

 The Tombola.co.uk and .com domains are not available to customers outside of the UK.
 Instead, players from Italy, Spain, Portugal, Denmark, Sweden and Netherlands must access the website through their own national domains.
 A bingo app is available for iOS, Android, and Amazon Fire.

 History

-Tombola was established in 1999 by Phil Cronin.
+As a registered company, Tombola was established in 1999 by Phil Cronin.
 He had previously worked for his family's business Edward Thompson printers, until 1995.
 Under the Edward Thompson company name, the Cronin family have provided printed paper bingo tickets to bingo halls since the 1960s.